MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-from-malicious-exchange-connectors.md

 ## Investigating malicious connectors

-In this section, we will describe steps to investigate an alert and remediate the security risk due to this incident.
+This section describes the steps to investigate an alert and remediate the security risk due to this incident.

 - Determine whether the connector demonstrates bad (malicious) behavior.
   - Look for events indicating unusual mail traffic and identify, whether any new exchange connector was added recently.